GoogleChrome/developer.chrome.com/site/en/blog/sync-methods-for-accesshandles/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: Sync methods for AccessHandles
+title: 'Breaking change: sync methods for AccessHandles'
 subtitle: >
   To simplify working with AccessHandles in contexts like Emscripten, we're making the methods of the `FileSystemSyncAccessHandle` interface synchronous.